Japan in August: Super Hot and Humid Festivals – Not Advised

 If you visit in August, you’ll be too late for the cherry blossom season and too early for Autumn leaves.

-Even though foreign visitors do choose August due to the festivals.
+Even though foreign visitors choose August due to the festivals,

-To us though, the summer time is probably the worst time to visit Japan.
+However, the summertime is probably the worst time to visit Japan.

 Spending time in major cities will be tough due to the extreme heat.

-On a slightly positive note, there are few travelers at this time and if you love the sun, beach trips are doable.
+On a slightly positive note, there are few travellers now, and if you love the sun, beach trips are doable.

 Before You Go